Brett-Tanner/Journal/2023/Jun_23.md

 - Features

-  - [] Add a 'Latest Registrations' feed for staff
-  - [] Split the User#show pages out into different pages for different roles
   - [] Make the summary tables responsive
     - Pretty sure there's just a BS class for that
+  - [] Also make the daily attendance boxes responsive, they should just shift into a single column
+  - [] Rather than completely blocking out regular days, put a red warning box on them (with the current text) and make the registerable as usual
+    - [] Remove the check that removes registrations for regular days
+  - [] Put the confirm page in a turbo-frame filled modal on the registration page
+    - Then they can just close the modal and edit their booking without losing progress
+  - [] Split the User#show pages out into different pages for different roles
+  - [] Add a 'Latest Registrations' feed for staff
+  - [] Change 'vh' units to 'dvh' because they solve the issue I had with stuff being cut off much more responsively

 - Near event start features

-  - [] Allow staff to edit bookings for even closed activities
-  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)
   - [] Prevent slots closing on weekends, they should close the Friday before instead
     - Possibly hard code the relevant public holidays
   - [] For special days, display the connection option between the morning and afternoon slots (on the daily attendance sheet)
     - Maybe also show if kids are attending both morning and afternoon in that column for regular days
     - Just a different header/values
+  - [] Style the print output to be more like the current attendance sheets for slot attendance
+  - [] Allow staff to edit bookings for even closed activities
+  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)

 - Post event features

   - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit
   - [] Have a way to stop sending emails when the event stops
+  - [] Finish off the event creation features so someone other than me can actually do it
+    - [] Add a way of uploading images to the S3 bucket from the site
+    - [] Then selecting the blob to attach when creating an event/slot
+    - [] Extend the 'all' option on event creation to allow specific schools to be selected
+  - [] Stats page
+    - [] Registrations per time
+    - [] Average cost per invoice/school

 - Security